What is the Global Torture Index?

-he World Organisation Against Torture (OMCT), alongside over 200 local groups in the SOS-Torture Network, created the Global Torture Index—a unique, data-driven tool designed to annually assess the risk of torture and ill-treatment in every country.
-The Index is launched within the OMCT Global Week Against Torture on the 25 June 2025, measuring 26 countries initially, covering the five regions, with plans for scaling up in subsequent years.
-A thorough analysis based on comprehensive cross-cutting data becomes crucial for comparisons within and between countries and regions, as well as to identify trends, monitor human rights violations and achievements within the anti-torture movement over time.
+The World Organisation Against Torture (OMCT), alongside over 200 local groups in the SOS-Torture Network, has created the Global Torture Index—a unique, data-driven tool designed to annually assess the risk of torture and ill-treatment in every country.
+The Index is being launched during the OMCT Global Week Against Torture on 25 June 2025, and initially measures 26 countries across the five regions, with plans to scale up in subsequent years.
+A thorough analysis based on comprehensive cross-cutting data is crucial for comparisons within and between countries and regions, as well as to identify trends and monitor human rights violations and achievements within the anti-torture movement over time.

 What does the Global Torture Index measure?

-The Index evaluates national legal systems, public policies, and their real-world effects, measuring them against international human rights standards.
-It aims to inform governments, international organisations, and the public through an interactive and accessible online platform.
-The Index not only quantifies risk but also provides qualitative insights gathered from local civil society organisations and human rights defenders—highlighting systemic issues of this global underreported problem, emerging trends, and testimonies from survivors.
-With its comprehensive analysis, it identifies concerning country practices, underlying causes, and priority areas for advocacy.
+The Index evaluates national legal systems, public policies and their real-world effects, measuring them against international human rights standards.
+It aims to inform governments, international organisations and the public through an interactive and accessible online platform.
+The Index not only quantifies risk but also provides qualitative insights gathered from local civil society organisations and human rights defenders—highlighting the systemic issues of this underreported global problem, as well as emerging trends and testimonies from survivors.
+With its comprehensive analysis, it identifies concerning country practices, underlying causes and priority areas for advocacy.
 By highlighting both challenges and examples of positive change, the Index serves as a platform to support evidence-based action and foster greater compliance with human rights standards.

 The Torture Index captures the multi-faceted concept of torture and ill-treatment on the following 7 dimensions: